A Brief Guide to the APD

 structure and function of all entries or a group of peptide entries of similar properties such as anticancer or from the same sources such as bacteria.
 Examples of statistic data about AMPs can be viewed here.

-For complementary information (e.g., additional synthetic or predicted AMPs), you can visit related websites in the Links.
+For additional information, please visit other websites in the Links.

-For the definition of selected terms or abbreviations related to AMPs, please go to Glossary.
+For the definition of selected terms related to AMPs, as well as some abbreviations, please go to Glossary.

 For selected papers contributed by the Wang laboratory, please go to Selected Publications.